testdouble/test_data/README.md

-If you're using [TestData.load_rails_fixtures](#testdataload_rails_fixtures) in your test's before-each hook, you'll probably want to teardown that test by rolling back with `TestData.rollback(:after_load_rails_fixtures)` in an after-each hook, which will rewind back to the point just after your Rails fixtures were freshly added.
+If you're using [TestData.load_rails_fixtures](#testdataload_rails_fixtures) in your test's before-each hook, you'll probably want to teardown that test by rolling back with `TestData.rollback(:after_load_rails_fixtures)` in an after-each hook, which will rewind to the point just after your Rails fixtures were loaded.

 ### TestData.truncate

 Do you have some tests that _shouldn't_ access your test data?
 Or did some existing tests started failing after `test_data` was added?
-If you want to reset the state of your `test` database to support these tests, you have two options:
-(1) `TestData.rollback(:before_data_load)` and (2) `TestData.truncate`.
-As
-discussed above, the former will do the job, but may necessitate repetitive, slow reloads of your test data SQL file. `TestData.truncate`, meanwhile, truncates all the tables that `TestData.load` inserted into and then creates a savepoint nicknamed `:after_data_truncate`.
+If you want to clear the state of your `test` database to support these tests, you can accomplish this with `TestData.truncate`.
+It truncates all the tables that `TestData.load` inserted into and then creates a savepoint named `:after_data_truncate`.

 Most often, you'll want to call `TestData.truncate` before each test that should _not_ have access to your test data created with this gem.
 After each